inns/mak/README.md

 ### Mobile
 For now, all basic features are available in mobile browsers.
-But there're yet some known limitations:
+But there’re yet some known limitations:
 - In Safari (macOS or iOS), `localStorage` is disabled in _private browsing mode_.
 - In Safari on iOS, the screenshot functionality built on SVG `foreignObject` is not working dut to the iOS security model.
-So it's replaced by another, simpler screenshot strategy.
+So it’s replaced by another, simpler screenshot strategy.
 - Service Worker is not fully supported on iOS.
 The offline feature is not working.

-Technique details: due to the slow progress of the [IME](https://caniuse.com/#feat=ime) API implementation on `contenteditable` elements, we're using the native `textarea` as the input handler on mobile devices to make IME work.
+Technique details: due to the slow progress of the [IME](https://caniuse.com/#feat=ime) API implementation on `contenteditable` elements, we are using the native `textarea` as the input handler on mobile devices to make IME work.
 But textareas cannot do any _styling_ or _customization_.
 So some implementations in CodeMirror (and any other in-browser editors) might be hacky which caused strange behaviours on mobile devices (such as cursor moving and copy-paste experience).
 The (only) solution is: make a native App.

 ### iOS App